A-M-Perez/Real_estate_SQL/README.md

 1. SQL_Data_Cleaning > REMAX Real Estate -Basic- EDA & Data Cleaning
 2. SQL_EDA > REMAX Real Estate EDA

-Overall, these projects aim to clean and perform EDA on a dataset for the Real Estate market in Argentina, managed mainly by REMAX (Real Estate Agent).
+Overall, these projects aim to clean and perform EDA on a dataset for the Real Estate market in Argentina, where REMAX (Real Estate Agent) is one of the main players.

 Each of these projects has its own README file outlining the project's objective, steps taken to develop it and lessons learned.